 Most of the time, a dog's fear of stairs is easy to overcome.
 The following tips can help you navigate the process:

 - Clear off the steps.
 Make sure there is nothing on the stairs that your dog can trip over or knock over.
 Being startled in this manner could cause a major setback in your training.
+If your stairs are particularly narrow or tall, you may want to find a short, wide staircase in a park or other area that your dog can practice on without feeling so boxed in.

 - Distract the fearful dog.
-Rather than making a big deal of trying to force your dog up and down the steps, you can try tricking him into going up or down by distracting him a little.
-Pat your hands against your legs, talk to your dog in a happy tone and give him lots of attention.
+Rather than making a big deal of trying to force your dog up and down the steps, you can try tricking it into going up or down by distracting him a little.
+Pat your hands against your legs, talk to your dog in a happy tone and give it lots of attention.
 Take a step up one step and then back down as you continue the happy talk.
 Sneak in a few of your dog's favorite treats here and there.
 Next time go up a few steps and back down.
 For a mild phobia, you may be able to get the dog to follow you up and down a few steps without even realizing it.
 If you manage to get the dog on the steps, be sure to give lots of praise and some treats.
 Gradually work on coaxing the dog a little further each time.

 Edited by Jenna Stregowski, RVT